xaedes/brace_lang/README.md

 - "This is an open brace: \\{"
 - "Missing close brace will be automatically inserted: {name"

-The language will parse brace groups which you can then evaluate as you wish.
 An example for formating string as suggested in above examples is given in format_string.py:

 ```python3